finalcut/finalcut.github.io/_posts/2005-09-15-private-method-injection.markdown

 fine job of explaining it.

 So I quickly jotted down my thought on how to do it last night and was able to test it this morning.
-Suprisingly, it worked.
+Surprisingly, it worked.
 I have two methods of doing it - but they really both boil down to the same thing.